EdvardM/railsgirls-ruby/src/basics.md

 puts 10 / 3      # Note: integral division because all numbers are integral!
 ```

-As before, given you have a terminal open in the same directory, save the file in the editor and run
+As before, given you have a terminal open in the same directory as the file `numbers.rb`, save the file in the editor and run

 > ruby numbers.rb